 Pack smartly and leave room for souvenirs

 When I pack, I follow a few simple rules.
 Rolling clothes instead of folding and packing light fabrics usually saves me a lot of space in my luggage.
 What I do forget from time to time, however, is to leave some room for souvenirs.
 It’s obvious that you’ll want to take something back home.
 So make sure that you have plenty of space for presents and memories from your trip.
+You can use an expandable travel backpack that has multiple compartments to organize your essentials and the souvenirs you’ll bring home.

 Use luggage storages